-On the posterior surface of the femoral shaft, there are roughened ridges of bone, these are called the linea aspera (Latin for rough line).
-This splits inferiorly to form the medial and lateral supracondylar lines.
+On the posterior surface of the femoral shaft, there are roughened ridges of bone, called the linea aspera (Latin for rough line).
+These split inferiorly to form the medial and lateral supracondylar lines.
 The flat popliteal surface lies between them.

 Proximally, the medial border of the linea aspera becomes the pectineal line.
 The lateral border becomes the gluteal tuberosity, where the gluteus maximus attaches.

 Distally, the linea aspera widens and forms the floor of the popliteal fossa, the medial and lateral borders form the medial and lateral supracondylar lines.
 The medial supracondylar line ends at the adductor tubercle, where the adductor magnus attaches.